 In Calver v.
-Calver, 2019 ONSC 7317 the judge ordered the wife to pay $81,262.47 to the husband in costs since all but one of the wife’s claims failed and the trial was made unnecessarily complex by the number of unreasonable claims made by the wife.
+Calver, 2019 ONSC 7317, the judge ordered the wife to pay $81,262.47 to the husband in costs since all but one of the wife’s claims failed, and the trial was made unnecessarily complex by the number of unreasonable claims made by the wife.

 The party’s relationship spanned a total of eight years.
 They were married for four years and lived together for four years before getting married.
-During this period they bought a dairy farm as a joint venture, the husband bought two properties solely in his name, and the wife unsuccessfully underwent IVF treatments, which she mostly paid for.
+During this period, they bought a dairy farm as a joint venture, the husband bought two properties solely in his name, and the wife unsuccessfully underwent IVF treatments, which she mostly paid for.
 Tragically the parties suffered the loss of the newborn child.

-The wife made claims for unequal division of net family property, unjust enrichment, constructive trust, proprietary estoppel, loss of future income, and compensation for emotional and physical damages.
+The wife made claims for an unequal division of net family property, unjust enrichment, constructive trust, proprietary estoppel, loss of future income, and compensation for emotional and physical damages.

 The judge agreed with the husband’s lawyer that the trial could have been done in one and a half days if the wife did not insist on litigating claims that were unreasonable.
-Since the trial was made unnecessarily longer the judge ordered the wife to pay for the extra days of trial.
+Since the trial was made unnecessarily longer, the judge ordered the wife to pay for the extra days of trial.

 The lesson here is to bring forth claims that you have a reasonable chance of winning.
-Settle where you can, litigate where you must.
+Settle where you can, and litigate where you must.